-- Unnamed functions defined by the latest C++ 0x standard (ISO/IEC 14882:2011) - Released September 2011 - Use a stereotype for in-place defining an unnamed free function (some support for storing the def) [variable\scope] type\def function\def; - Capture all variable references which are used inside, but defined outside the function - Variable scope spec can dictate capturing by reference, by value, or disallow use - In general, e.g. [] disallow [=] by value [&] ref. - For specific variable(s) [=,&z] all by value, with only z by reference
+- Unnamed functions defined by the latest C++ 0x standard (ISO/IEC 14882:2011) - Released September 2011 - Use a stereotype for in-place defining an unnamed free function [variable_scope] type_def function_def; - some support for storing the definition - Capture all variable references which are used inside, but defined outside the function - Variable scope spec can dictate capturing by reference, by value, or disallow use - In general, e.g. [] disallow [=] by value [&] ref. - For specific variable(s) [=,&z] all by value, with only z by reference

-- Expresses the parallel reduction pattern - Basic form is analogous to the parallel for parallel\reduce (iteration\space, function) - Iteration space defined as blocked\range - The function to apply has different C++ type template w.r.t to parallel loop - Reduce operator does not have the same constrequirements as the one used in a for - Also accepts an optional partitioner
+- A brief introduction, we will back to it! - Expresses the parallel reduction pattern - Basic form is analogous to the parallel for parallel_reduce (iteration_space, function) - Iteration space also defined as blocked_range - The function to apply has different C++ type template w.r.t to parallel loop - Reduce operator does not have the same constrequirements as the one used in a for - Also accepts an optional partitioner

 - Data structures

 - which are very often used in programs,

 - whose thread-safe implementation is not trivial

 - or it does not match standard semantics

 - Special care taken to avoid decreasing program performance

-- concurrent\hash\map
+- concurrent_hash_map

 - Constant or update access to elements

 - Access to elements can block other threads